 Here's an overview of what you'll do to make this gluten-free fresh fruit tart recipe perfectly.
 You'll find complete instructions in the recipe card at the end of this post.

-While it's baking, you can prepare the homemade pastry cream on the stovetop.
+While it's baking, you can prepare the homemade vanilla pastry cream filling on the stovetop.
 You'll have to allow an hour or two for it to chill before filling the cooled crust.
 Use an offset spatula to spread it evenly in the crust.

 Next comes the fun part!
 Unleash your creativity and decorate the top of your tart with fresh berries or sliced fruit.